Skip to main content

 caution

-A user may be added to a project but if the user does not have all of the certifications from each security requirement that make up that project then they will not be able to view resources tagged by that project.
+A user may be added to a project, but if the user does not have all of the certifications from each security requirement that make up that project, they will not be able to view resources tagged by that project.

 To create a subproject navigate to the tab in the section on the right.

-• Select the project you would like to create a subproject of.
+• Select the project you want to create a subproject of.

 • Click the Three dots button in the right.